Rishabh7890/MyTerminalStore/README.md

  ![Screen shot](images/bamazon3.png)

-If Bamazon has the product left in stock your total will be displayed and the user will be asked if they would like to buy another item or exit the application fot now.
+If MyTerminalStore has the product left in stock your total will be displayed and the user will be asked if they would like to buy another item or exit the application fot now.

 ![Screen shot](images/bamazon4.png)